 And in my pain, I have done some things I’m not proud of.

 I’ve eaten more chocolate than one little thing should eat.

 I’ve put my engagement ring back in a box, walked into a house, slammed it on a kitchen table and said, “I don’t want this damn thing back until you know what the hell you’re doing with me.”
-(Not my finest hour.)
+(Not my finest hour and pardon my French.)